lethaiq/SysFake-1/.ipynb_checkpoints/README-checkpoint.md

 * **3:** Opinion
 * **5:** Polarized
 * **7:** Satire
+* **9:** Promotional Content
+* **11:** Corrections

 In doing so we hope to create a characteristic model consisting of only significant contributions from the most representative features.

+For more details on how these labels are defined, see the project's companion paper *[“Fake News” is not simply False Information: A Concept Explication and Taxonomy of Online Content](http://pike.psu.edu/publications/abs19.pdf)*

 The resulting model will then be tested against humans in an experiment in which both parties will be asked to classify the same set of new articles.